easpaas/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  Relational Databases use SQL to perform CRUD operations.
+SQL Databases are Relational Databases that differ from NoSQL Databases. i.e. Non-Relational Databases.

 - [ ] Why do tables need a `primary key`?

+  Primary keys are used to locate the correct tables within a database.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  Foreign key is the table column that references the primary key on another table.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  To have a many to many relationship, there will need to be a third table that has two foreign keys, linking to the corresponding primary key tables.

 ## Minimum Viable Product